karlobaltazar9/nba_team_simulator_app/README.md

 # NBA Team Simulator App
-This is an app created to utilize Machine Learning which team would win in any era.
+I created a webapp to simulate the win probability of any team